bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 -v "$(pwd)"/src:/app/src \
 my-node-app:dev
 ```
-we can captrre all of these arguments in a `docker-compose.yml` file.
+we can capture all of these arguments in a `docker-compose.yml` file.

 First create a `.env` file with the following content. `docker-compose` will automatically read these environment variables and allow us to use them throughout `docker-compose.yml`.
 ```